Aparna Das: Early life

 Aparna was born on 10 September 1995 to Malayali parents settled in Muscat, Oman.
 She completed her primary education from Gangothri English Medium School, Nenmara and Indian School, Darsait.
 She is a graduate from Sri Krishna Arts and Science College, Coimbatore.
 After completing her Post-Graduation degree, she worked as an accountant.
 She had also worked as model for establishments and magazines during and after her studies.

 Career

 While working in Muscat after completing her master's in business administration, Aparna was cast in the satirical comedy film Njan Prakashan (2018) by Sathyan Anthikad, after he watched one of her TikTok videos thus making her debut in Malayalam cinema.
 Later she played the female lead in Manoharam (2019) opposite Vineeth Sreenivasan.
 Aparna appeared in the Tamil film Beast (2022).
 She also acted in the Tamil movie Dada where her role was appreciated.
 She also debuted in Telugu with Aadikeshava (2023).
+In 2024 Aparna starred in the Malayalam mystery thriller Anand Sreebala.
+She later appeared in the Telegu film PA...PA...(O Naanna).Her Performance in Dada earned her the Filmfare Critics Award for Best Actress - Tamil.